CESNET/ipfixcol/plugins/intermediate/geoip/README.md

-##<a name="top"></a>Profiler intermediate plugin
+##<a name="top"></a>GeoIP intermediate plugin
 ###Plugin description

-This plugin fills informations about organizations and their profiles into the data record's metadata structure.
+This plugin fills informations about country codes of source and destination address into the data record's metadata structure.

+###Geolocation

+For geolocation, MaxMind GeoIP API and database is used.

 ###Configuration